nccgroup/nccfsas/Tools/SharpZeroLogon/README.md

 This is an exploit for CVE-2020-1472, a.k.a.
 Zerologon.
 This tool exploits a cryptographic vulnerability in Netlogon to achieve authentication bypass.
 Ultimately, this allows for an attacker to reset the machine account of a target Domain Controller, leading to Domain Admin compromise.

-The vulnerability was discovered by Tom Tervoort of Secura BV, and was addressesd by Microsoft in September 2020.
+The vulnerability was discovered by Tom Tervoort of Secura BV, and was addressesd by Microsoft on August 11th 2020.
 You can read more about the vulnerability in [their excellent whitepaper](https://www.secura.com/blog/zero-logon).

 Although other exploits exist, this tool is aimed at working with Cobalt Strike's `execute-assembly` functionality.
 Therefore it is written in C# using functions from `netapi32.dll`.
 The nice thing here is that due to the structures being zero by default, we do not need to mess with any packets and can use the APIs provided by Microsoft cleanly (relatively ;).